rancher/elemental/docs/machineregistration-reference.md

 # MachineRegistration reference

 The MachineRegistration resource is the responsible of defining a machine registration end point.
-Once created in generates a registration URL used by nodes to register so they are inventoried.
+Once created it generates a registration URL used by nodes to register so they are inventoried.

 There are several keys that can be configured under a `#!yaml MachineRegistration` resource spec.